koros/gridrecyclerview/README.md

 ## Usage

-Add jitpack repository to your Android project, in the `build.gradle` at the end of repositories add the following:
+Add jitpack repository to your Android project, In the `build.gradle` at the end of repositories add the following:

 ``` javascript
 repositories {